nationalarchives/da-transform-judgments-pipeline/testing/te_editorial_integration/README.md

         number_of_retries='0'
         ```

-    2. To simulate triggering via the step function's Parser execution path:
+    2. Example using a test file to simulate triggering via the step
+        function's Parser execution path:

         ```bash
         ./run.sh \